Skip to main content

 These activities are not arranged events, but suggestions for visitors on what to see and do in the precinct.

-Grouping businesses together around a theme can give potential customers ideas for celebrations and also encourage visitors to spend more time in the precinct.
+Grouping businesses around a theme can inspire celebration ideas.
+It also encourages visitors to spend more time in the precinct.

 Growing Precincts Together examples

-The Activities and entertainment at Racecourse Road pageopens in a new tab on the Racecourse Road website is a great example of an always-on initiative and includes 10 themed options for precinct visitors.
+The Activities and entertainment at Racecourse Road page is a great example of an always-on initiative.
+It includes 10 themed options for precinct visitors.

-The Insider Guides pageopens in a new tab on the Rosalie Village website is another example of an always-on initiative to encourage visitors to linger longer in the precinct.
+The Insider Guides page on the Rosalie Village website is another always-on initiative.
+It encourages visitors to linger longer in the precinct.

 Event ideas